revillo/castle-dungeon/readme.md

 function Moat:clientSetInput(input) -- Set input used for updating player state.
-Shared with server function Moat:clientIsSpawned() -- Returns true/false for whether client is spawned function Moat:clientIsConnected() -- Returns true/false whether client is connected to server function Moat:clientSend(msg) -- Send a direct message to server
+Shared with server function Moat:clientIsSpawned() -- Returns true/false for whether client is spawned function Moat:clientIsConnected() -- Returns true/false whether client is connected to server function Moat:clientSend(msg) -- Send a direct message to server. msg is a serializable table. function Moat:clientGetId() -- return client id for this client

+function Moat:clientGetShare() -- return server's
+share table that client can read.
+See https://github.com/castle-games/share.lua function Moat:clientGetHome() -- return client's shared table.
+Client can write freely to this table and server can read.
+"ih" (inputHistory) is reserved key.
 ```

 #####  Internal operations